dansanderson/mega65-welcome-guide/joining-community.md

 Once you are on the Discord server, you can register yourself as a proud MEGA65 owner.
 This changes your username color to blue, and may potentially have other benefits in the future, such as owner-specific rooms.

-To register your ownership role on Discord, go to the `#general` channel and say `!register`.
+To register your ownership role on Discord, go to the `#mega65` channel and say `!register`.
 (Yes, they want us to say this publicly in front of everybody.
 Be proud.)
 The `@RegBot` automated account ("BOT") will see your request and send you a direct message asking for your registration code.
 Reply with your nine-character registration code from that piece of paper.
 RegBot will assign you the ownership role and change your username color.

 ![Interacting with RegBot on Discord](screenshots/discord_regbot.png)